nabto/edge-device-webrtc/README.md

 In addition to WebRTC, this example also implements OAuth to authenticate connections in the IAM module.

-Note that Firefox' WebRTC support is limited and is not currently supported by Nabto Edge WebRTC.
+Note that Firefox' WebRTC support is limited and is not currently supported by the example application.

+Note that the example applications use the RTP client in `./src/modules/rtp-client`.
+This is used to relay RTP packets between a UDP socket and WebRTC.
+This implementation is based on Unix sockets, and will not work on Windows.

 ## Obtaining the Source